 Seeking to vary the classes or impart direct knowledge, a professor might take a class of students to a museum, a play, a special lecture or a local engineering facility.
-Communicating with students might be distracting to others at the museum, play, or lecture, and might be impossible in a plant, however, a personal PA system that streams audio directly to student smartphones would allow the professor to communicate with all the students over any other noise and without disturbing anyone nearby.
+Communicating with students might be distracting to others at the museum, play, or lecture, and might be impossible in a plant, however, a personal PA system for teachers that streams audio directly to student smartphones would allow the professor to communicate with all the students over any other noise and without disturbing anyone nearby.
 Not only that, through direct streaming, students are more likely to hear every word of instruction through their earbuds and are less likely to be distracted or miss something vital because of ambient noise.

 GUEST LECTURERS & PRESENTERS